Xilinx/Vitis_Accel_Examples/host/p2p_fpga2fpga/details.rst

 PCIe peer-to-peer communication (P2P) is a PCIe feature which enables two PCIe devices to directly transfer data between each other without using host RAM as a temporary storage.
-The latest version of SDx PCIe platforms support P2P feature via PCIe Resizable BAR Capability
+The latest version of Vitis PCIe platforms support P2P feature via PCIe Resizable BAR Capability

 In this Example we highlight the data transfer between FPGA and FPGA